All that we are, all that we have, comes from God and will one day return to God.

 Planned giving is one expression of the wise use of the personal resources God has entrusted to us.

-It usually involves financial or estate planning; however, it is not reserved for the wealthy.
-Planned giving is a means by which anyone concerned with the wise use of his or her personal resources makes a considered choice about their ultimate disposition.
-In general planned gifts are made through:
+This requires some deliberation and usually involves financial or estate planning.
+It is not reserved for the wealthy.
+Anyone concerned with the wise use of his or her personal resources can make a well-considered choice about their use.
+In general, planned gifts are made through:

 - A Bequest in a Will